thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 >>>>>>> Stashed changes
 ```

-In our simple example we want the copy to include both the upstream update and the the stashed changes, so we simply delete the comments:
+In our simple example we want the copy to include both the upstream update and the _stashed_ changes, so we simply delete the comments:

 ```
 ### Glacier changes 1970 -2020